 #7.
 The Vegan 8

 The Engine 2 movement is headed by Rip Esselstyn, a former triathlete and firefighter, and son of Dr. Caldwell Esselstyn (author of Prevent and Reverse Heart Disease).
 Including a bit more fat than Dr. Esselstyn’s diet, the Engine 2 approach is more one of prevention.
 The movement is aimed at motivating others to make healthy habits a part of their lifestyle earlier, changing the way the next generation approaches their food choices.
+The Engine 2 site has a number of recipes like Raise the Roof Sweet Potato Lasagna (pictured), with one of the most notorious recipes being Rip’s Big Bowl.

 Learn more with these healthy, plant-based lifestyle books: